UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 permalink: /spec/catalog-of-code-lists/
 ---

-This code lists are provided for convenience only.
-The mandatory code lists are provided within the schema or within the IRS90918-10 specification.
+The mandatory code lists on enums and extemsible enums are provided within the schema files.

 ## URNs for code lists